zbeislerOSI/OCS-Docs/Content_Portal/Documentation/Assets/Asset-Type.md

 ## `Get AssetTypes`

-Returns a list of asset types
+Returns a list of asset types with the total number of asset types returned specified as Total-Count in the HTTP response header.

 ### Request